5 Best Stan and Jan Berenstain Books For Children

 Are you sick and tired of your children complaining because of something someone else has?
 Even something as simple as a child complaining about another child eating a candy bar in the grocery store is enough to drive you crazy.
 If you want to teach your kids a lesson, you might want to consider reading The Berenstain Bears and the Green-Eyed Monster.
 Envy is only natural.
 People, even children, compare themselves to others.

-In this story, Brother Bear gets a new bike.
+In this storybook, Brother Bear gets a new bike.
 Then, Sister Bear becomes very upset.
 She is jealous; it negatively impacts the entire family, and the parents have difficulty helping their children get along.
 But, eventually, all is right with the world, and everyone learns a valuable lesson.
 If you want to teach your child this important lesson, The Berenstain Bears and the Green-Eyed Monster could be the right book.
 You might be interested in exploring metaphor examples for kids.
 Check out our guide.

 “When another bear gets something brand-new, the green-eyed monster makes you want one, too.”